 Name Class Age

-Kevin L. Bespolka Ι 43
+Kevin L. Bespolka I 43

-Jason Kaplan Ι 31
+Jason Kaplan I 31

-W. Christopher Mortenson Ι 59
+W. Christopher Mortenson I 59

 Robert E. Cauley II 47

 Peter R. Norden II 51

 Buford H. Ortale II 44

 Maureen A. Hendricks III 54

 Jeffrey J. Zimmer III 48

-The asterisk indicates that the director is independent.
+\ The asterisk indicates that the director is independent.

 The term of office of each of the two current Class III directors (Maureen A. Hendricks and Jeffrey J. Zimmer) expires at the Meeting.
-The term of office of the Class I directors will expire at the Annual Meeting of Stockholders to be held in 2007 and the term of office of the Class II directors will expire at the Annual Meeting of Stockholders.
+The term of office of the Class I directors will expire at the Annual Meeting of Stockholders to be held in 2007 and the term of office of the Class II directors will expire at the Annual Meeting of Stockholders to be held in 2008.
+However, because Messrs.
 Norden and Kaplan were elected by the Board of Directors to fill vacancies, they must also stand for re-election at the Meeting.